fadelmann/traffic-light-system/README.md

 ## Rationale

-###Bundler
+### Bundler

 Vite was chosen as the build tool for this project because it offers a faster and more efficient development experience compared to traditional bundlers like Webpack.
-Also it wasn't necessary to pick a meta framework like Next.js, because there is not much Routing or Data Fetching involved in this application.
+Additionally, a meta framework like Next.js wasn't required as there isn't much routing or data fetching involved in this application.

-###State Management
+### State Management

-The useReducer hook was chosen to manage the traffic light phases because it provides a more predictable and scalable way to handle complex state transitions compared to useState.
-With useReducer, state logic can be centralized in a reducer function, making it easier to manage, and debug.
-This approach also makes the state transitions more explicit and easier to follow, which is beneficial for reviewing the code extending the traffic light logic.
+The `useReducer` hook was chosen to manage the traffic light phases because it provides a more predictable, maintainable, and scalable way to handle complex state transitions compared to `useState`.
+With `useReducer`, state logic can be centralized in a reducer function, making it easier to manage and debug.
+This approach also makes the state transitions more explicit and easier to follow, which is beneficial for reviewing code or extending the traffic light logic.

-The solution uses React context and hooks to manage state and synchronize traffic light phases.
+The solution uses React context and custom hooks to manage state and synchronize traffic light phases.
 This approach was chosen for its simplicity and direct integration with React's component lifecycle.

-Using a state machine or third-party library for state management like X State was deemed unnecessary for this project due to its straightforward requirements.
+Using a state machine or third-party library like X State was deemed unnecessary for this project due to its straightforward requirements.
 React's built-in hooks and context provide sufficient functionality to achieve the desired behavior with minimal complexity.
+However, if you'd want to add more streets or traffic lights, you would probably want to consider using something like X State or Redux with observables for a more robust state management solution.

-## Improvements
+## Potential Enhancements

 1. **Tests:** Implement unit or E2E tests for components and hooks to ensure correctness.
-2. **Accessibility:** Improve accessibility by adding ARIA roles and properties.
+2. **Accessibility:** Improve accessibility by adding ARIA roles and properties to make the simulation usable by everyone.
-3. **State Management Tool:** A state management tool like X State would allow for a more scalable approach.
+3. **State Management Tool:** As the project grows in complexity, consider using a state management tool like X State for a more scalable approach.